dragonfly-science/flui/README.md

 Flui is a command-line tool for **rapidly sub-typing avian influenza** viruses without doing full assemblies.

 * Flui **identifies the HA and NA segments** of a virus from [Nanopore][nanopore] [FASTQ][fastq] files using kmer-based methods.
-* Flui works with existing FASTQ reads, but it can also monitor a folder for incoming FASTQ files, **providing real-time updates for an ongoing sequence run**.
+* Flui works with existing FASTQ files, but it can also monitor a folder for incoming FASTQ files, **providing real-time updates for an ongoing sequence run**.
 * Flui runs in a terminal on any common platform, from your **Windows laptop to an SSH shell** on an HPC cluster.
 * Flui has an **interactive user-interface** (TUI), showing continuous progress of the analysis.
 * Flui uses a **simple, but robust metric**, to assign the subtype of the virus.